Praful-Joshi/Film-Of-The-Day/README.md

 # 🎬 Film of the Day

-A compact social app for film lovers — share daily picks, discover friends' posts and browse an Instagram-like home feed.
+A social media app for film lovers — share daily picks, discover friends' posts and browse an Instagram-like home feed.
 The project is built with ASP.NET Core MVC and EF Core using Clean Architecture.

 ## Implemented (current) features